equinor/radix-acr-cleanup/README.md

 ```
 Flags:
       --registry string            The registry to perform cleanup of
-      --clusterType string         The type of cluster to check for tags of
+      --cluster-type string         The type of cluster to check for tags of
-      --deleteUntagged bool        If true, the solution can be responsible for deleting untagged                                 images
+      --delete-untagged bool        If true, the solution can be responsible for deleting untagged                                 images
-      --retainLatestUntagged int   Will ensure that x number of untagged manifests will be retained
+      --retain-latest-untagged int   Will ensure that x number of untagged manifests will be retained
-      --performDelete bool         If this is false, the solution won't perform an
+      --perform-delete bool         If this is false, the solution won't perform an
                                    actual delete, only log a delete for simulation purposes
       --period duration            Interval between checks (default 1h0m0s)
-      --cleanupDays strings        Only cleanup on these days (default [su,mo,tu,we,th,fr,sa])
+      --cleanup-days strings        Only cleanup on these days (default [su,mo,tu,we,th,fr,sa])
-      --cleanupStart string        Only cleanup after this time of day (default "0:00")
+      --cleanup-start string        Only cleanup after this time of day (default "0:00")
-      --cleanupEnd string          Only cleanup before this time of day (default "23:59")
+      --cleanup-end string          Only cleanup before this time of day (default "23:59")
       --whitelisted strings        List of whitelisted repositories (i.e. radix-operator,
                                    radix-pipeline)
 ```

+## Setting a schedule

+Use --cleanup-days, --cleanup-start, and --cleanup-end to set a schedule. time-zone will be the `Local` timezone for the cluster.
+For example, business hours can be specified with:

+	--cleanup-days mon,tue,wed,thu,fri
+	--cleanup-start 8am
+	--cleanup-end 4pm

+Times can be formatted in numerous ways, including 5pm, 5:00pm 17:00, and 17.

+Note that when using smaller time windows, you should consider shortening the check period (--period).

+## Prometheus Metrics

+The `radix-acr-cleanup` pod exposes metrics (:8080/metrics), `radix_acr_images_deleted` which tells the number of manifests deleted (or which would have been deleted if `perform-delete` set to `true`) and `radix_acr_images_retained` for the number of images not deleted from ACR.